 While there are many historic house museums in Savannah, there’s one iconic home that stands out.
 The Harper Fowlkes House, located just around the corner from The Inn on West Liberty, is a classic example of Greek Revival architecture.
 This mansion was originally built in 1842 and has been meticulously maintained throughout the many years.
 Nowadays, it’s open to guests on Mondays and Wednesday through Saturday from 10:00 a.m. to 4:00 p.m.
 During the tour of the mansion, you’ll learn about the home’s first owner, Alida Harper Fowlkes.
 Though not a well-known figure outside of Savannah, Fowlkes’s legacy is fascinating and one that you’ll enjoy learning about.

 Stay at The Inn on West Liberty

 No matter which Savannah, GA, landmarks you choose to visit, be sure to end your day at The Inn on West Liberty.
 Our historic bed and breakfast features modern amenities while still maintaining old-fashioned southern hospitality!
-Consider booking Telfair Square Garden Villa, our luxurious private quarters that are perfect for guests with pets or groups of four.
+Consider booking Polaski Square Cottage, our luxurious private quarters that are perfect for guests with pets or groups of four.
 Here, you’ll find gas fireplaces in both bedrooms, a walk-in shower adjoining the queen-size bedroom, and a tub and shower in the ultra-bath off of the main bedroom.
-This villa also includes a fully equipped kitchen and dining area, as well as a spacious living room with a queen-size sleeper sofa.
+This cottage also includes a fully equipped kitchen and dining area, as well as a spacious living room with a queen-size sleeper sofa.

 Check our availability and book your room today!
 We look forward to having you.